Course Request Guide for New Students

 1. Map out a three-year course program to ensure fulfillment of all of Deerfield’s graduation requirements using our online resources.
 Try for a gradual increase in the level of difficulty of your course load from 10th grade to 12th grade.
 Also, make sure to consider college matriculation recommendations.

-2. Use the 10th Grade course planning worksheet and put your requests on paper before entering in the course request portal.
+2. Use the 10th Grade Course Planning Worksheet and put your requests on paper before entering in the course request portal.

-3. Incoming students receive graduation requirement credit for some of the courses taken at a previous high school.
+3. Incoming students receive graduation requirement transfer credit for some of the courses taken at a previous high school.

 5. Visual and Performing Arts one-term elective requests must have alternates.